How To Manage Your Reputation

 Can I Remove My Information from Google?

-The first step in any ORM campaign is the outright removal of the negative information.
+The first step in how to manage your reputation is the outright removal of the negative information.
 The link, as you know, is prominent on Google’s first page, but where does that link lead?
 And once you know the location, how do you go about getting it removed?

 Do You Own the Page?

 If the negative information showing up in Google results, links to a page or profile you own, guess what?
 You most likely have control over the information.
 If that’s the case, you can take steps to remove, or at the very least, improve the quality of the information.